-In Hope, Nelson, part of the Hope block originally purchased in July 2017 for \$5 million was redeveloped and replanted due to a high prevalence of the Leaf Roller Virus disease, at a cost of \$0.6 million.
+In Hope, Nelson, part of the Hope block originally purchased in July 2017 for \$5 million was redeveloped and replanted due to a high prevalence of the Leaf Roller Virus disease, at a cost of \$0.6 million for Stage 1.
 This project commenced after the 2018 harvest and the replanted vines are expected to reach maturity in 2025.
-The affected area of land will return to a fixed return lease arrangement and market value of a mature vineyard once it produces an adequate tonnage.
-In the meantime, the income to the Fund would be represented by an expected increase in the value of the land as it approaches maturity, and any net income / expense in managing the land over that period.
+After the 2022 harvest Stage 2 is expected to commence to redevelop and replant a further 8.46 hectares with vines expected to reach maturity in 2029.